 Vintage cars, rally cars, fire trucks and tractors.
 All a kid’s dream come true really.
 Interspersed with pony rides, lucky dips and fishing games.
 What more could you want for a day of family activities in Tasmania?

 Flowers, Fruits and Vegetables

 Even the Premier of Tasmania

-Making an appearance at the 2010 event (well, it was an election year!)
-Premier Bartlett and his family enjoyed some of the attractions with the general public.
-I’m sure the committee of volunteers appreciate any support, and funds raised are used to improve facilities in the area for locals and tourists.
+Making an appearance at the 2010 event during an election year, Premier Bartlett and his family enjoyed some of the attractions with the general public.
+I’m sure the committee of volunteers appreciated his support.
+Funds raised will be used to improve facilities in the area for locals and tourists.

-There’s a modest entry fee for the Middleton Country Fair and lucky gate prizes are drawn throughout the day.
-The event is held annually on the first Saturday in February.
-Contact Gloria Lonergan (03) 6292 1606 for more details.
+There was a modest entry fee for the Middleton Country Fair and lucky gate prizes were drawn throughout the day.
+The event has historically been held annually on the first Saturday in February.